 - The board game Easter Island is entirely based on the idea of the Moai being built as beam weapons by powerful wizards.

-- Warhammer 40,000 introduces the Fortress-Monastery.
+- The Fortress-Monastery.
 A giant and sacred church complex that serves as the home of a Space Marine Chapter and is dotted with enough firepower to discourage any would-be invaders.

 - Ramilles Class Star-forts can service Cruiser-sized Imperial ships and destroy anything smaller than a battleship.